diez/www.diez.org/docs/existing-project-integration/android.md

 #### Build flow

-Once you are ready to build your application, you need to compile your files:
+Once you are ready to build your application, you need to compile your Diez project:

 ```bash
 $ diez compile -t android
 ```

-You can always inspect the output by digging into the `build` folder after building.
+You can always inspect the output by digging into the `build` folder after compiling.

 ### Accessing Components